Ichneutica semivittata

 Ichneutica semivittata is a moth of the family Noctuidae.
-It is endemic to New Zealand and can be found from Three King Islands down to Stewart Island.
-The similar species I. sulcana can be distinguished from I. semivittata as the former is much larger, has a darker hindwing and abdomen and has only on to three spots located behind the middle of the forewing in comparison to the 8 or 9 of I. semivittata.
+It is endemic to New Zealand.
+It can be found from the Three King Islands down to Stewart Island.
+The similar species I. sulcana can be distinguished from I. semivittata as the former is much larger, has a darker hindwing and abdomen and has only one to three spots located behind the middle of the forewing in comparison to the 8 or 9 of I. semivittata.
 This species lives in a variety of habitats from open grasslands to clearings in forest and at a range of altitudes from the sea level to the alpine zone.
 Larval host species include Juncus procera, Carex secta as well as on tussock grasses such as Poa cita, P. colensoi and Festuca novae-zelandiae.
 Adults of this species are on the wing from August to April and are attracted to light.

 Taxonomy

 This species was first described by Francis Walker in 1865 using a male specimen collected in Nelson by T. R. Oxley.
 Walker originally named the species Leucania semivittata.
 J. S. Dugdale discussed this species in his 1988 catalogue and placed it within the Tmetolophota genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
 During this review the genus Ichneutica was greatly expanded and the genus Tmetolophota was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica semivittata.